maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 The TRS-80 allows a single numeric expression as a parameter.
 If present, it sets aside that amount of memory for storing strings.

-Amstrad CPC BASIC offers the `ERASE` variation which is a `CLEAR` that is applied to a list of variables.
+Amstrad CPC BASIC offers the `ERASE` variation which is a `CLEAR` that is applied to a list of variables instead of all of them.

 BBC BASIC also offers `OLD`, which recovers an accidentally `NEW`ed program, which occurred all too easily by pressing the system reset key.
 On most other dialects that had an `OLD`, like Dartmouth, it was the equivalent of `LOAD`.